-This pool had concrete installed for the decking and -once cured- this concrete was stamped with a straight line, wood grain stamp to give the appearance of wood planks.
+This pool had concrete installed for the decking and -before fully cured- this concrete was stamped with a straight line, wood grain stamp to give the appearance of wood planks.

 After these “planks” dried, the contractor took a few stains of similar tones and stained each plank with a different tone than those next to it to show variety in the stamping.

 This unique feature is paired with another: plants on the short end of the decking.

 Rather than do wood stamping on all 4 sides of the pool, these owners decided to have one edge be occupied by plants.

 This was done by creating one side of the pool with a small, rectangular hole in it.

 After curing, this concrete was left unstained, but the hole was filled with dirt, rocks, and tropical plants.

 Simpler than the last idea is a concrete and rock combo.

 This combination can be done on a pool with a lot of concrete decking (such as this one) or it can be done with a pool that only has edging separating it from the grass.

 To create this look, you must get your pool edged with a hole in the middle of the edging that goes all the way around the perimeter of your pool.